onosproject/sdran-docs/release_notes/sdran_1.0.md

     * Performs translation of ASN.1 to/from Proto
   * Integrates with onos-e2sub for registration and for retrieval of application subscription requests; supports subscription add/delete operations
   * Integrates with applications (via SDK) to distribute incoming E2 indications and to relay outbound E2 messages
+  * Provides configuration to allow external connections from E2 nodes
 * onos-e2-sm
   * Provides Protobuf interface to E2 Service Models
   * Translates from Protobuf to/from ASN.1 UPER encoding